Bag-of-Vectors Autoencoders for Unsupervised Conditional Text Generation: Introduction

 However, as \citet{bommasani2021opportunities} point out, another crucial model property is \emph{expressivity}, the ability to represent the data distribution it is trained on.
 In this regard, single-vector representations are fundamentally limited; they act as a bottleneck, causing the model to increasingly struggle to encode longer text~\citep{bahdanau2014neural}.
-In this paper, we extent $\embtoemb$ from single-vector bottleneck AEs to \emph{Bag-of-Vector Autoencoders} (BoV-AEs), which encode text into a variable-size representation where the number of vectors grows with the length of the text.
+In this paper, we extend conditional text generation methods from single-vector bottleneck AEs to \emph{Bag-of-Vector Autoencoders} (BoV-AEs), which encode text into a variable-size representation where the number of vectors grows with the length of the text.
 This gives BoV-AEs the same kind of representations as attention-based models.
-But this added expressivity comes with additional challenges, as illustrated in Figure~\ref{fig:intro-autoencoders}.
-In the single-vector case, an operation $\Phi$ in the vector space consists of a simple vector-to-vector mapping.
-But with BoV-AEs, $\Phi$ needs to map a bag of vectors onto another bag of vectors, which requires more complicated operations.
+But this added expressivity comes with additional challenges: First, it can more easily overfit, leading to a non-smooth embedding space that is difficult to learn in.
+Secondly, as illustrated in Figure~\ref{fig:intro-autoencoders}, in the single-vector case, an operation $\Phi$ in the vector space consists of a simple vector-to-vector mapping, and a single-vector loss.
+But with BoV-AEs, $\Phi$ needs to map a bag of vectors onto another bag of vectors, for which the single-vector mapping and loss are not applicable.
 In this paper, we demonstrate how such a mapping can be learned in the context of the $\embtoemb$ framework by making the following novel contributions: \textbf{(i)} We propose a regularization scheme for BoV-AEs, \textbf{(ii)} a neural mapping architecture $\Phi$ for $\embtoemb$, and $\textbf{(iii)}$ a suitable training loss.

-Empirically, we show on two unsupervised conditional text generation tasks, sentiment transfer~\citep{shen2017style} and sentence summarization~\citep{rush2015neural}, that BoV-AEs perform substantially better than standard AEs if the text is too long to be captured by one vector alone.
+Empirically, we show on two unsupervised sentiment transfer datasets~\citep{shen2017style} of drastically different text lengths that BoV-AEs perform substantially better than standard AEs if the text is too long to be captured by one vector alone.
 Our ablation studies confirm that our technical contributions are crucial for this success.

 In the following section, we review the $\embtoemb$ framework, before we introduce BoV-AE (Section~\ref{sec:bovae}) and its integration within $\embtoemb$ (Section~\ref{sec:emb2emb}).